Lake Poway: History

-In 1962, a report showed that Poway's existing storage facilities were insufficient in the event of a breakdown of the aqueduct from the Colorado river following an earthquake or other interruption to the supply.
+In 1962, a report showed that Poway's existing storage facilities were insufficient in the event of a breakdown of the aqueduct from the Colorado River following an earthquake or other interruption to the supply.
 As a result, it was proposed that an earthen dam be built in Warren Canyon to impound water and form a storage reservoir.
 Funds for the project were to come from a bond issue and the matter came to a vote in March 1964.
 In this first vote and a second attempt in June 1966, the measure received the support of most voters, but failed to reach the required two-thirds majority.
 Finally, in June 1969, a $3.2-million bond was passed with 87 percent in favor.
 Groundbreaking took place in December 1970, with water flowing into the dam in late 1971.
 Recreational facilities were built in 1972, and opened in October of that year.

 In 2017, torrential rains caused the reservoir water level to near the top of the dam, but a spillover did not occur and it remained structurally sound.

 In 2019, Poway experienced a water quality event.
 A precautionary boil water advisory was issued and the San Diego County Department of Health forced restaurants and other businesses to shut down for a week.
-The problem started when a storm water pipe backed up during strong rains on the 28 and 29 of November.
-Due to a valve failure the pipe leaked storm water into the clearwell reservoir near Lake Poway, and next to the water treatment plant, clouding the water sent to homes with mud and residue.
+The problem started when a storm water pipe backed up during strong rains on the November 28 and 29.
+Due to a valve failure, the pipe leaked storm water into the clearwell reservoir near Lake Poway, and next to the water treatment plant, clouding the water sent to homes with mud and residue.
 After the problem was fixed, the 2019 annual water quality report showed that the drinking water was safe.
 Following this incident a major overhaul of the water system is scheduled to start in 2021, taking five years to be completed and with an estimated cost of $70 million.
 The project involves replacing the clear well and adding a secondary back up tank to ensure continuous operation.
 A million dollars in federal funding was secured for the project, to be used in bypassing the existing clear well.